owncloud/ocis/ocis/migration.md

 </div>

 #### Validation
-Ensure switching back an forth between the classic ownCloud 10 web UI and ownCloud web works as at our https://demo.owncloud.com.
+Ensure switching back and forth between the classic ownCloud 10 web UI and ownCloud web works as at our https://demo.owncloud.com.

 #### Rollback
 Should there be problems with ownCloud web at this point it can simply be removed from the menu and be undeployed.